GlareDB/glaredb.github.io/docs/about/technical-preview.md

 > While GlareDB is in technical preview, complete stability cannot be
 > guaranteed.

-## Compute engine updates

-While in technical preview, compute engines are updated as follows:

-1. **Default (serverless)** - updated live as we cut new releases.

-1. **Dedicated** - only updated if you manually restart them.

-{: .important}

-> To reach a stable version, we are committed to improving the update experience
-> with opt-in controls and backwards compatibility.

-### Restarting a compute engine

-From the **SQL workspace** select the **Compute engines** panel from the sidebar, then expand the 3-dot menu for the compute engine you want to restart.

-![restart engine]

 ## Missing features

 In the current state, the application is missing a few core features that are